PrathamAnalytics/Project-British-Airways-Customer-Review/README.md

    - **Business Metric:** Customer Satisfaction Score
    - **Interpretation:** While satisfaction is moderate, consistent improvement in specific areas could raise loyalty.
    - **Business Impact:** Addressing low-scoring aspects, such as comfort, could significantly improve customer perception.
-2. **Insight 2: Salary and Experience Correlation**
+2. **Insight 2: In-flight Service**
-   - **Quantified Value:** Median salary increases by 20% with every 5 additional years of experience.
+   - **Quantified Value:** 60% of reviews mention service positively.
-   - **Business Metric:** Salary Growth Rate
+   - **Business Metric:** Service Quality Rating
-   - **Interpretation:** Experience strongly influences salary, guiding salary benchmarks.
-   - **Business Impact:** Competitive salary structures for experienced professionals can support retention.
+   - **Interpretation:** Positive service experience stands out, showing strength in customer interaction.
+   - **Business Impact:** Leveraging strong service as a unique selling point may enhance brand reputation.

-3. **Insight 3: Tool Preference Trends**
+3. **Insight 3: Comfort and Amenities**
-   - **Quantified Value:** 55% of respondents prefer Python over other programming languages.
+   - **Quantified Value:** Only 50% of reviews rate comfort above 3 stars.
-   - **Business Metric:** Tool Preference Share
+   - **Business Metric:** Comfort Index
-   - **Interpretation:** Python's popularity highlights its versatility, making it a focus area for training.
+   - **Interpretation:** Comfort levels are a common concern, indicating a need for improvement.
-   - **Business Impact:** Emphasizing Python in educational programs can meet talent market demands.
+   - **Business Impact:** Investing in comfort enhancements could boost satisfaction scores.

-4. **Insight 4: Job Satisfaction Factors**
+4. **Insight 4: Value for Money**
-   - **Quantified Value:** 80% report highest job satisfaction when work-life balance and growth opportunities align.
+   - **Quantified Value:** 55% of reviewers find ticket prices fair given the service quality.
-   - **Business Metric:** Satisfaction Index
+   - **Business Metric:** Price-Value Perception
-   - **Interpretation:** Flexible policies are linked to higher job satisfaction.
-   - **Business Impact:** Investing in work-life balance initiatives can enhance retention and morale.
+   - **Interpretation:** Price perception aligns with service, but some feel it's overpriced.
+   - **Business Impact:** Offering more value-added services may justify pricing and enhance value perception.
 ## Data Limitations
-- **Sample Representativeness:** The survey sample may not fully represent all demographics in the data field.
-- **Self-Reported Data:** Responses could be subject to personal bias, particularly on salary and satisfaction.
+- **Sample Bias:** Reviews may disproportionately reflect extreme opinions (very positive or negative).
+- **Subjectivity:** Sentiment analysis may not fully capture nuanced customer opinions.
 ## Recommendations
-- **Expand SQL Training:** High SQL adoption suggests SQL resources can attract and upskill talent effectively.
-- **Benchmark Salaries by Experience:** Offer competitive salaries to retain skilled, experienced professionals.
-- **Focus on Python in Training Programs:** Python’s high demand suggests priority in training initiatives.
-- **Invest in Work-Life Balance Initiatives:** Supporting work-life balance can improve job satisfaction and retention.
+- **Enhance Comfort Levels:** Focus on improving in-flight amenities and seating to meet customer comfort expectations.
+- **Promote Strength in Service:** Highlight the positive service feedback in marketing efforts to attract new customers.
+- **Evaluate Pricing Structure:** Consider balancing prices with additional value to meet customer expectations.
 ---

 ## Technical Overview
 For those interested in replicating or expanding this analysis, here is a breakdown of the tools, methods, and data processing steps used:

 1. **Tools and Libraries Used**
-   - **Power BI** for data visualization and dashboard creation.
+   - **Tableau** for visualizing sentiment trends and ratings.
-   - **Excel** for initial data cleaning and structuring.
+   - **Python (Pandas, NLTK)** for data preprocessing and sentiment analysis.
 2. **Methodology**
-   - **Data Cleaning:** Handled missing values and standardized responses to ensure consistency.
+   - **Data Cleaning:** Handled missing values and normalized review text.
-   - **Data Aggregation:** Created summary metrics (e.g., average salary by experience level).
+   - **Data Aggregation:** Aggregated average scores by category for analysis.
-   - **Visualization Techniques:** Used bar charts, line graphs, and scatter plots to display trends and correlations.
+   - **Sentiment Analysis:** Used NLP techniques to quantify positive and negative sentiment.

 3. **Key Analysis Steps**
-   - **Skill Analysis:** Aggregated frequency counts for skills and tools to determine popularity.
-   - **Experience vs. Salary Correlation:** Used correlation analysis to explore the relationship between experience and salary.
-   - **Satisfaction Drivers:** Ran a multivariate analysis on factors contributing to job satisfaction.
+   - **Sentiment Analysis:** Extracted sentiment scores from review text to gauge overall mood.
+   - **Rating Breakdown:** Analyzed category-wise ratings (comfort, service, price).
+   - **Trend Analysis:** Assessed trends in ratings over time to spot any shifts in customer satisfaction.

 4. **Reproducibility Guide**
-   - **Accessing Data:** [Link to raw data file]
-   - **Project Code:** Scripts and Power BI dashboards are provided in the repository for each key analysis.
+   - **Project Code:** Scripts and Tableau dashboards are in the repository for each key analysis.
-   - **Setup Instructions:** Ensure Power BI and Excel installations.
-Data transformations and visualizations can be recreated following the Power BI file structure provided.
+   - **Setup Instructions:** Ensure Python with Pandas and NLTK libraries and Tableau are set up to recreate analysis.

 ---